Tharid

-Tharid also known as trid, taghrib, tashrib, tashreeb or thareed is a bread soup that originates from Mecca, Saudi Arabia, an Arab cuisine also found in many other Arab countries.
+Tharid (ثريد) also known as thareed, trid, fareed, tashrib, tashreeb or taghrib is a bread soup that originates from Mecca, Saudi Arabia, an Arab cuisine also found in many other Arab countries.
 Like other bread soups, it is a simple meal of broth and bread, in this instance crumbled flatbread moistened with broth or stew.
 Historically, the flatbread used was probably stale and unleavened.
 As an Arab national dish it is considered strongly evocative of Arab identity during the lifetime of the Islamic prophet Muhammad.
 According to a widespread cultural tradition, this unremarkable and humble dish was the prophet's favorite food.

 It is a common Ramadan dish.

 Origin

 The dish is a mainstay of Arab culture, notable in that it is mentioned in a number of hadith attributed to the Islamic prophet Muhammad, in which he said that tharid was the best of all dishes, being superior to all others in the same way that his beloved third wife, the wise young Aishah, was superior to all other women.